silverfisk/silverfisk.github.io/content/posts/k8s/karpenter.md

 +++
 date = 2022-10-27T14:30:00+02:00
-title = "Let karpenter just-in-time scheduler manage disk pressure" slug = "" tags = "k8s, GitLab, GitOps, karpenter" categories = []
+title = "Let karpenters just-in-time scheduler manage disk pressure" slug = "" tags = "k8s, GitLab, GitOps, karpenter" categories = []
 thumbnail = "/img/karpenter-logo.png"
-description = "Let karpenter just-in-time scheduler manage disk pressure"
+description = "Kapacity planning in kubernetes"
 +++

 ## Overview
 ----

-Karpenter is used for automatic rightscaling (and rightsizing) kubernetes nodes in a cluster.
+It can be challenging to do capacity planning in kubernetes.
+Karpenter can be used for automatic rightscaling (and rightsizing) kubernetes nodes in an EKS cluster, but it usually only handle CPU and memory.
+We had an issue where GitLab CI jobs quickly filled up node storage.
+The node disk usage was big enough to almost fill the disk to 98-99%.
+The CI job itself did not fail, but parallell jobs on the same node would.

+GitLab creates a new pod for each CI job.

 For this the ```Provisioner``` kind is used to configure the just-in-time node scheduler.

-An issue we have is that GitLab CI jobs fill up node storage.
-GitLab creates a new pod for each CI job.

 This lets karpenter configure the nodes to automatically perform garbage collection, and taint itself to avoid further pod scheduling.
 As a last resort it will kill greedy CI jobs to keep the cluster as a whole more consistent and performant.
+{{%portfolio image=/img/k8s_rightsizing.png %}}

 ### Karpenter kubelet Configuration
 ----

 The idea here is to let Karpenter set a kubeletConfiguration, so the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) starts the [Node-pressure Eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/) process to proactively terminate pods to reclaim resources on node.